 If you plan on doing tours and treks around Huaraz, most days, you will leave before restaurants open.
 If this is the case, tours often stop on the way to grab breakfast, but you can also pick up some quick eats the day before.
 We grabbed some bananas from street vendors and some bread from the Panadería Salazar on the main street south of the Plaza de Armas.

 Tours typically stop for lunch or ask you to bring your own, so we didn’t eat in town often.
-If you are in the city for lunch, the options are similar to those for dinner.
+But there are a variety of options for both lunch and dinner.
 A great place to grab local bites, like tallarín saltado and aji de gallina, is Restaurante Elis on Jirón Julián de Morales street.
 Another great local option is the reasonably-priced set menu offered at Rinconcito Mineiro.

 Tours in Huaraz, Peru